Students, here are some things you need to know about Commencement

 You should arrive no later than 11:15 a.m. with academic regalia, assemble in the end zone of Pioneer Field, and look for a sign indicating your academic area.

 Honor students, look for your name to be posted on a sandwich board in the end zone and be sure to receive an honor cord from the honor marshal.
+Presidential Aspiring Leaders (PAL) should report to this area to receive a label to affix to their photo card.
 All graduating students will be seated for the ceremony by academic area.

 Wear your mortarboard with the tassel to the right.
 Men, remove your mortarboards during the national anthem and the invocation.
 After all candidates have walked across the stage, graduates will be inducted into the Alumni Council and the tassels will then be moved to the left.
 This tradition signifies the conferment of the degree.